KhalidAlHabbash/rag-ai/README.md

 # 🧠 RAG File Watcher + FastAPI Q&A (PDF/Text to Vector Store)

 This project allows you to ask questions over your **local PDF or text files** using a local LLM via Ollama, FastAPI, and ChromaDB.
-Just drop your files into the `watched_documents/documents/` folder — they’ll be **automatically indexed**, and you can ask questions using a simple web or API interface.
+Just drop your files into the `watched_documents/documents/` folder — they’ll be **automatically indexed**, and you can ask questions using the UI [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui).

 ## 📦 Features